There are three kinds of lies: lies, damned lies, and statistics. – Mark Twain.

 Is a building really energy efficient if its offsetting excessive energy use with on-site generation?

-This building has solar on the roof which is probably making the EUI for this building look better.
-But the building also has “window shaker” air conditioners and single-pane, louvered windows.
+A building with solar on the roof is probably making the EUI for this building look better.
+But what if the building also has “window shaker” air conditioners and single-pane, louvered windows.
 Not an energy efficient combo at all.
 Yet this building might have a great EUI, if the energy produced by the solar panels offsets the consumption.